hung-doan/Complete-ASP.NET-MVC/3.advanced-missions/publishing/publish-to-iis-use-filesystem.md

 ## BRAIN STORMING

 1. Do you know what is IIS ?
-2. Why we need IIS to publish your Application ?
+2. How to publish your app to IIS ?
+3. Is it possible to run two websties on the same port?
+4. Why change default port(80/443) to another port is not a good idea?
+5. What is application pool?